About the National Marine Aquaculture Initiative

 - Informed consumers who understand the importance of ecosystem health and sustainable harvesting practices to the future of our domestic fisheries, who appreciate the health benefits of seafood consumption, and who understand how to evaluate the safety of the seafood products they buy.

-2014 NOAA Sea Grant Aquaculture Research
+2015 NOAA Sea Grant Aquaculture Extension and Technology Transfer Competition

 In 2012, NOAA Sea Grant's 'National Marine Aquaculture Initiative' made $3.2 million available through a Sea Grant Aquaculture Research competitive grants program.
 Funds supported marine aquaculture research projects as part of the overall plan to support the development of environmentally and economically sustainable ocean, coastal, and Great Lakes aquaculture.

 - research that supports multi-use spatial planning; and

 - socio-economic research targeted to understand aquaculture in a larger context.